-In the spring of 2013, based on high school staff recommendations, the board of education supported purchasing iPads for all students in grades 6-12 at Argonia High School.
+In the spring of 2018, based on the district's technology committee recommendations, the board of education supported purchasing Chromebooks for all students in grades 6-12.
 We are excited about the many positive, educational benefits this initiative will provide to our students.

-With that said, a number of questions will also need to be answered.
-The Argonia Technology Committee developed these policies and procedures relating to student iPads in order to provide students and parents with some parameters, expectations, and thoughts behind the use of iPads in our curriculum.
+The Argonia Technology Committee developed these policies and procedures relating to student Chromebooks in order to provide students and parents with some parameters, expectations, and thoughts behind the use of Chromebooks in our curriculum.
+Technology is one more learning tool that allows us to give students a well-rounded learning experience.